Program Introduction

 Internship Requirements

 Internships are integrated into UNCG’s curriculum (3 credit hours).
-Students work with the Director of Public History to identify and pursue internship placements, working with institutions locally and (over the summer) across the country.
+Students collaborate with the Director of Public History to identify and pursue internship placements, working with institutions locally and (over the summer) across the country.
 Some of these opportunities are paid, while others are not.

 Places Where Students Have Interned During the Past 3 Years